Thirty pieces of silver: Theological interpretation

 In Zechariah 11:12–13, 30 pieces of silver is the price Zechariah receives for his labour.
 He takes the coins and throws them "to the potter".
-Schilder notes that Zechariah's payment indicates an assessment of his worth, as well as his dismissal.
+Klaas Schilder notes that Zechariah's payment indicates an assessment of his worth, as well as his dismissal.
 In Exodus 21:32, 30 pieces of silver was the price of a slave, so while Zechariah calls the amount a "handsome price" (Zechariah 11:13), this could be sarcasm.
-Webb, however, calls it as a "considerable sum of money".
+Barry Webb, however, calls it as a "considerable sum of money".

 Schilder suggests that these 30 pieces of silver then get "bandied back and forth by the Spirit of Prophecy."
 When the chief priests decide to buy a field with the returned money, Matthew says that this fulfilled "what was spoken by Jeremiah the prophet."
 Namely, "They took the thirty silver coins, the price set on him by the people of Israel, and they used them to buy the potter's field, as the Lord commanded me" (Matthew 27:9–10).
 Although many scholars see Jeremiah's name as included in error, Jeremiah's purchase of a field in Jeremiah 32 may indicate that both prophets are in mind.
-Blomberg argues that Matthew is using typology in his quotation, rather than "any kind of single or double fulfillment of actual predictive prophecy".
+Craig Blomberg argues that Matthew is using typology in his quotation, rather than "any kind of single or double fulfillment of actual predictive prophecy".
 According to Blomberg's more charitable interpretation, Matthew is telling his readers that, "like Jeremiah and Zechariah, Jesus attempts to lead his people with a prophetic and pastoral ministry, but instead he ends up suffering innocently at their hands".
-Hendriksen argues that Matthew is referring to Jeremiah 19.
+William Hendriksen argues that Matthew is referring to Jeremiah 19.